-Making Waves Academy is a four-year public charter school founded in 2007 for Richmond students in fifth through eighth grades.
-The Academy has been accredited by the Western Association of Schools and Colleges (June 2013).
+Making Waves Academy (MWA) is a four-year public charter school founded in 2007 for Richmond students in fifth through eighth grades.
+The Academy has been accredited by the Western Association of Schools and Colleges.

-The school’s vision is grounded in our core values and our commitment to engaging and inspiring students to reach for excellence and preparing them for high school, the college of their choice, and ultimately opportunities that change lives.
+The school’s vision is grounded in our core values and our commitment to inspiring students to reach for excellence and preparing them for high school, the college of their choice, and ultimately, opportunities that change lives.

 Making Waves Academy is unique and particularly effective because it offers:

-- Comprehensive services to students and families that include nutrition, transportation, and psychological services.
+- Comprehensive services for students and families that include nutrition, transportation, and psychological services.

 - An administrative team with more than 60 years of combined experience in K-12 and postsecondary education.
 It recognizes the critical importance of understanding our student profile and best identifying the service model that will adequately and appropriately meet student needs.